Vanni Marcoux: Life and career

 Vanni Marcoux began teaching at the Paris Conservatory in 1938.
 He retired from the stage in 1948 and became director of the Grand Théâtre de Bordeaux.
 He held that post from 1948 to 1951.
 His death occurred in 1962.

 Vanni Marcoux's career was impressive for its longevity and the remarkably wide variety of operatic roles which it embraced.
 He possessed a clear, although not especially large voice, with a characteristic vibrato and a weight and timbre of almost tenor quality (see Scott, Record of Singing 1979).
 His French diction was praised for its clarity, and he was also acclaimed by music critics for the quality of his musicianship and his outstanding dramatic intelligence.

 Personal life

 He married Madeleine Morlay, an actress, in 1914.
-His wife was portraited by Antonio de La Gandara and one of the two works painted is exhibited in the Beauvais Museum (France) and on display on the website dedicated to La Gandara.
+His wife was portrayed by Antonio de La Gandara and one of the two works painted is exhibited in the Beauvais Museum (France) and on display on the website dedicated to La Gandara.